US STOCKS-Wall St drops after two-day advance; jobs data mixed

 By Caroline Valetkevitch

-NEW YORK, Jan 9 (Reuters) - U.S. stocks declined in late Friday afternoon trading following a two-day rally as December’s jobs reports gave a mixed view of the economy and as energy stocks fell alongside another drop in crude oil prices.
+NEW YORK, Jan 9 (Reuters) - U.S. stocks fell in Friday afternoon trading after of a two-day rally as investors assessed a monthly payrolls report that gave mixed signals on the economy and energy stocks fell alongside another drop in crude prices.

-All three major indexes were on track to end the week lower.

-U.S. nonfarm payrolls rose in December, topping Wall Street expectations, while November’s surprising gain was also revised higher.
+Nonfarm payrolls rose in December, topping Wall Street expectations while November’s surprising gain was also revised higher.
 However, wages declined.

-The S&P energy sector fell 0.4 percent.
-Global oil prices resumed their slide on Friday after two days of relative calm, with Brent and U.S. crude hitting their lowest since April 2009 on persistent worry over a global supply glut.
+The S&P energy sector led declines, down 1.1 percent.
+Global oil prices resumed their slide on Friday after two days of relative calm, with Brent and U.S. crude hitting their lowest level since April 2009 on persistent worry over the global supply glut.

 The S&P 500 had added 3 percent in the previous two sessions, retracing a good portion of a 4.2 percent loss in the previous five trading days, on expectations the U.S. economy will continue to accelerate and hopes the European Central Bank will take more aggressive stimulus action in coming weeks.